-A figure synonymous with Australian techno-electronica, Simon Slieker has been at the vanguard of the Melbourne club scene since the mid 90s and has long been respected as playing an integral role within it.
-He is co-owner/manager of Machine Label and Machine Club.
+A figure synonymous with Australian techno-electronica, Simon Slieker has been at the vanguard of the Melbourne party circuit since the mid 90s and has long been respected as playing an integral role within it.

-Over the past 25 years, he has developed a reputation for output that pushes boundaries and exists at the fringes of bellowing bass lines, brooding melodies and tribal drums.
+Since his first appearances at Flow & Global Village in 1994 he has developed a reputation that pushes boundaries and exists at the fringes of bellowing bass lines, brooding melodies and tribal drums.
 With Slieker you get classic turntable dj'ing; blended vinyl cuts interweaving across an extended music horizon.
 Less concerned with being labelled as a particular genre, Slieker’s fascination with music has helped him forge a sound that is insistent and charged, yet sensitive enough to excite beyond the standard 4x4.

 Simon Slieker Articles: